-So what about the deficiency?
+What will the city do about this deficiency?
 Is it likely that Wichitans will be asked to provide additional tax revenue to address the city’s deficient infrastructure?
 So far, city hall hasn’t asked for that, except for recommending that Wichita voters approve $5.6 million per year for streets from a sales tax.

-But if we believe the numbers in the Community Investments Plan, we should be prepared for city hall to ask for a lot more tax revenue.
+But if we believe the numbers in the Community Investments Plan, we should be prepared for city hall to ask for much more tax revenue.
 That is, if the city is to adequately maintain the things that taxpayers have paid to provide.

 Earlier this year the city council considered various proposals for spending a new source of tax money.
 Four survived the discussion and will be the recipient of sales tax funds, if Wichita voters approve.
 Those needs are a new water supply, jobs and economic development, transit, and street maintenance and repair.

-There were proposals that did not make the cut for the proposed sales tax, generally in the category of “quality of life” facilities.
+There were proposals that did not make the, generally in the category of “quality of life” facilities.
 These include a new convention center, new performing arts center, new central library, newly renovated Lawrence-Dumont Stadium, renovation of the Dunbar Theater, renovation of O.J.
 Watson Park, and help for the homeless.